sarachitgaran/SaraChitgaran/README.md

 ## Hi there 👋
 I'm a passionate computational biologist who is fascinated with what happen in the cell at molecular level.
 I found it extremely intriguing to dive deep into the realm of omic data analysis in order to decipher the code of life.
 To me, cancer is a controlled chaos.
-An rochestrated frizz with mysteries coded within the genome, epigenome, transcriptome, metabolom and ....
+An rochestrated frizz with mysteries coded within the genome, epigenome, transcriptome and metabolome.
 I want to uncover these mysteries.
 Currently, I am completing an internship position in computational biology at biophysics and pathphysiology group in the department of biomedical science at Veterinary Medicine Uinversity, Vienna, Austria.

  - 🔭 I’m currently learning single cell RNA-Seq data ananlysis and multiomics.